Podima2/apply/applications/ElevantuChanges.md

 - Encourages perfectionism in higher-stakes missions.
 - Keeps non-perfect completion attractive enough to maintain engagement.

+*Note:* The reward payout schedule is subject to change depending on effectiveness.
 ---

 ### 3. P2P Betting on Performance